chbeu/chbeu.github.io/content/post/20241231_2024yearinreview/index.md

 - I'm still not settled in Salzburg musically.---I hope to find a band to actively engage in playing music again.
 I miss it!
 - I've had a very hard time bearing up against a detrimental campaign... 😔

-## Wrap up
+## Wrap-up
 - I’m pretty sure I’ve forgotten a thing or two or three.
 - I want to thank those who supported and encouraged me to uphold integrity and move forward.
 - I made it through the year, and that's the most important achievement!